Local economic development: Definitions for local economic development

 With the rapid changes in global, national and local economies, increasingly definitions of LED are adding aspects of inclusiveness, sustainability and resilience.
 Many international development organisations see LED as complementary to other support measures, such as improving governance, reducing inward migration and improving urban development.
 International development projects or national government projects can help to establish or enhance LED locally, but should not replace or displace local effort.
 As a consequence, the aim of an externally support should be to establish an effective LED process locally, not to solve the problems of the locality with regards to its economy.
-In our experience, external development projects implemented locally often results in local stakeholders becoming bystanders to a project in their locality.

 There are more definitions out there.
 Many countries, development organisations and even locations have created their own definitions.

 Approach

 There are two broad approaches to LED.
 One is about developing a strategy for a location, mainly through planning.
 This is often the preferred approach by international development organisations and governments in developing countries.
 The other approach is a more iterative approach where local stakeholders jointly learn about what is possible in the local context.
 In this approach a broad range of private and public stakeholders cooperate to improve local conditions to create jobs and local wealth.

-According to the International Labour Organization (ILO), national and local governments, as well as enterprises and other organisations have to rethink development strategies to cope with ongoing events such as globalization.
-In contrast to traditional development policies, Local Economic Development strategies promote local dialogue and enable people to be more proactive; help to make local institutions better contribute to development; make economic activity dependent on the comparative advantages of a specific territory, generating development by firms more capable to withstand changes in the global economic environment rather than top-down development imposed by national planners.
+According to the ILO, national and local governments, as well as enterprises and other organisations have to rethink development strategies to cope with ongoing events such as globalization.
+In contrast to traditional development policies, local economic development strategies promote local dialogue and enable people to be more proactive; help to make local institutions better contribute to development; make economic activity dependent on the comparative advantages of a specific territory, generating development by firms more capable to withstand changes in the global economic environment rather than top-down development imposed by national planners.
 Economic development activities in developing countries tend to be unidisciplinary, initiated and implemented by just one ministry or agency.
 An advantage of LED approaches is that they facilitate a multidisciplinary approach.
 South Africa has been particularly active in promoting the concept.

+Local economic development responses to the COVID-19 pandemic

+With the COVID-19 pandemic and associated restrictions impacting the economies of many cities and towns, local economic development responses played a particularly important role.
+Key approaches included support to keep businesses afloat during lockdowns and other restrictions, efforts to reactivate cities after restrictions eased, and a focus on long-term economic development.
+Lessons that emerged from the experience of the pandemic include the need to respond and iterate rapidly, the importance of collaboration between stakeholders and different tiers of government, and the need to maintain a focus on multiple time horizons, even in the midst of the crisis.